Arian-80/Landing_Page/README.md

-# Odin-Landingpage
+# Odin-landing_page
- Landing page project as an assignment for The Odin Project
+ Landing page project as an assignment for The Odin Project.
+ The purpose of this assignment is to practise HTML and CSS.